alenakhineika/color-of-berlin-palette/README.md

 ### Fetch tweets and save them to the file system

-There is also an option to save tweets to the JSON file and use them outside of this project.
-The following script fetches all available tweets and saves them to the `out` folder in the root directory of the project:
+There is also an option to save tweets to the file system and use them outside of this project.
+The following script fetches all available tweets and saves them as a new JSON file to the `out` folder in the root directory of the project:

 ```
 > npm run save-tweets-to-file